Friends of Southern Nevada Railway, Inc.

 According to Article V, Section 1, of the By-Laws a quorum was present to conduct FNSR business.

-Motion to approve the minutes of the October meeting by Rusty Elliot, Seconded by Carl Friedrichs.
-Unanimously approved.
+Motion to approve the minutes of the October meeting was made by John Orth and seconded by Roger Himka; unanimously approved.

 Standing Committee reports

 Training – Tony Bond announced the need to implement new training procedures regarding emergency stop procedures for engineers and front/rear brakemen.

 Chuck reintroduced the possibility of adding one or two more members to the training and certification committee to assist in the extra training.
 An announcement was made in the Friends meeting asking for volunteers with final selections to be made by the committee.

 Restoration – Jack Corrick reported that work on the #35 is nearly complete now that it has been moved to its display position in front of the pavilion.
 Minor work and painting need to be finished.

 Work on the 25-tonner L2 locomotive to clean it up and prepare it for display will begin in 2011.